 Articles from, and supplements to, our newsletter are archived here.

 Dan Kempner is the Managing Editor of Valutus Sustainability R.O.I., our monthly newsletter.
 He is also an independent business writer and blogger based in Southeast Asia.
 You can find his Valutus sustainability blog, VBlog, a more personal companion to R.O.I., at this link.

-Last issue, we discussed Submerged Value and made a point of noting how significant a chunk of the total value of sustainable actions it represented.
+Previously, we discussed Submerged Value and made a point of noting how significant a chunk of the total value of sustainable actions it represented.
 We closed with the rather bold statement that often, submerged value actually rivals — or even exceeds — visible value.
 Well, we’re here now to back that up.
-Over more…
+Over more than…

 Intelligence, Issue #19.